 It pays to focus your efforts on a smaller number of programs.
 If you have a certain goal, it is important to concentrate on one rewards program as much as possible and pay attention to their promotions to maximize their reward points.

 Loyalty programs are big business.
 “It’s a symbiotic relationship that isn’t ignored,” says Blake from The Dividend Pig.
 “Companies know that loyalty members are only loyal until they cannot justify paying the premium any longer.
 Once members determine a loyalty program is no longer of value, they will switch their loyalty to the next company…It’s a very competitive market.”

 Why do we love reward point loyalty programs so much?
 Are you hoarding your reward points?
 What are you saving them for?
 Is there really a danger in waiting to redeem them?

-Note: Portions of this article were originally published on AOL Daily Finance and has been reprinted with permission.
+Note: Portions of this article were originally published on AOL Daily Finance and have been reprinted with permission.